TeamDeverse/peace-corps-android/README.md

 git push origin master
 ```

 If there are issues, it's possible you forgot to pull first and the server is complaining your local copy is out of date!
-Try git pull and then git push in that case
+Try git pull and then git push in that case.